 As you probably already know, returns on fixed rate investments are pretty bleak.
 The Federal Reserve, for the past four years, has effectively set rates to zero, an astonishingly low number.
-This has made traditionally safe investments (CDs, government bonds, and money market accounts, etc.) limited with their returns.
+This has made traditionally safe investments (CDs, government bonds, and money market accounts, etc.) limited with their returns for investors.
 At the time of this writing, the only previously mentioned investments you can find higher than 4% is a 30-year treasury, and I’m not sure that’s a wise bet.

 As of right now, Fed rates are expected to stay this low until 2015.
 I’ll even go out on a limb and state these traditionally safe investments, with their current rate of returns, are not as safe as they may seem.
 Rates are artificially low, and can only go higher from here.
 The serious impact of this is that in the long run, any of these investments run the risk of not keeping up with inflation.
-Inflation risk is a real issue that’s rarely mentioned when investing.
-Inflation for the previous 30 years has averaged 3.28%, and it’s a good chance to be higher for the next 30 years.
-The Federal Reserve is punishing savers/investors to help debtors, and that’s a topic for another discussion.
+Inflation risk is a real issue that’s rarely discussed, yet its ramifications are huge.
+Inflation for the previous 30 years has averaged 3.28%, and there is a good chance it will be higher for the next 30 years.
+The Federal Reserve is punishing savers/investors to help debtors, but that’s a topic for another discussion.

 So what’s the 4% rule?